TitoLulu/Udacity-Data-Engineering-Nanodegree-Capstone-Project/README.md

 In a production environment I would inlude a workflow management tool such as airflow to schedule the frequency of DAGs jobs.
 Assuming it is batch pipeline I would schedule it on a daily to run at 12:00 AM UTC time so as to capture previous days activity data.
 I would also include redshift warehouse for warehousing allowing analysts to further perform their analysis by either directly querying views or doing that over a BI tool set on top of the warehouse

+# inceasing data by 100x
+If data was increased by 100x Spark's powerful processing engine would be able to handle it.
+We could also process the data in partitions so as to work within memory limits.

+# The data populates a dashboard that must be updated on a daily basis by 7am every day

+I would schedule the daily DAG to run before 7 AM, so give or take 2 hours before to append new data in the tables so that the downstream dependent task does not fail or load empty

+# The database needed to be accessed by 100+ people

+Implement access management by adding users to groups with different data needs,then grant read permissions to tables frequently used by the different groups.
+Hence based on group/role all I would need to do when a new analyst/employee joins the company is add them to any of the predefined group and they inherit all access rights relating to the group.

 # Reference
 [ref #1](https://sparkbyexamples.com/pyspark/pyspark-split-dataframe-column-into-multiple-columns/):**PySpark split() Column into Multiple Columns**